HowRadOuyang/Pewpewpew-Pitch-Glider/README.md

 # Pewpewpew-Pitch-Glider
-Inspired by Greg Kubacki's guitar performance in "Dissect Yourself" I recreated in Max/MSP the rapid pitch gliding effect that defines the track.
+Inspired by Greg Kubacki's guitar performance in "Dissect Yourself" this is a M4L device that recreates the rapid pitch gliding effect that defines the track.